Occupation Kernel Hilbert Spaces for Fractional Order Liouville Operators and Dynamic Mode Decomposition: Discussion

 \section{Discussion}

-It should be noted that while the theoretical developments given above are for a scalar valued function, these methods extend naturally to vector valued quantities by treating each dimension separately and then later stacking the dynamic modes.
-This is equivalent to using vector valued kernels that are diagonal.

 Despite the theoretical developments in the manuscript, the actual implementation of the DMD method does not differ greatly from standard occupation kernel DMD.
-As seen in Section \ref{sec:finite-rank}, the computations ultimately are performed on the underlying RKHS rather than directly on the OKHS.
+As seen in Section \ref{sec:finite-rank}, the computations ultimately are performed using the kernel of the underlying RKHS rather than directly on the OKHS.
 Hence, the computation of Gram matrices only need a slight adjustment to accommodate the fractional integrals.
-In fact, these computations are exactly in line with \cite{li2020fractional}, and follow from Newton-Cotes and Gaussian quadrature methods.
+In fact, these computations are exactly in line with \citep{li2020fractional}, and follow from Newton-Cotes and Gaussian quadrature methods.

-Finally, the fractional order framework can also be posed over signal valued RKHSs \cite{rosenfeld2021theoretical}, which gives another approach to handling nonlocal data interpretation.
+Finally, the fractional order framework can also be posed over signal valued RKHSs \citep{rosenfeld2021theoretical}, which gives another approach to handling nonlocal data interpretation.
 OKHSs differ in that the definition of OKHSs are independent of that of RKHSs, where the RKHSs are used in this manuscript as a particular realization of OKHSs.
 Moreover, while signal valued spaces correspond to trajectories of a fixed length (and may artificially adjust the lengths of trajectories using indicator functions), OKHSs allow for arbitrarily long trajectories natively.

+One drawback of this method is in the reconstruction.
+It was observed by the authors that the reconstruction of time series data that was integer order was obtainable for short timesteps, the major limitation was in the evaluation of the Mittag-Leffler functions themselves, where efficient routines for high accuracy computations do not match the computational efficiency of the exponential functions.
+This is a major drawback, which will be ameliorated as the fractional order community continues on improving numerical methods for the evaluation of Mittag-Leffler functions.